apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 #### 5.6 MySQL

-> Users need to install MySQL, [Download Link](https://dev.mysql.com/downloads/mysql/)
+> Due to MySQL is under GPL license, which is not compatible with Apache License indeed, Users need to install MySQL, [Download Link](https://dev.mysql.com/downloads/mysql/)

 Download MySQL's [driver package] (https://repo1.maven.org/maven2/mysql/mysql-connector-java/), such as `mysql-connector-java-8.0.30.jar`, and put it into HugeGraph- Server's `lib` directory.